3lvis/Sync/README.md

 **Sync** wouldn’t be possible without the help of this *fully tested* components:

-* [**DATAStack**](https://github.com/SyncDB/DATAStack): Core Data stack and thread safe saving
+* [**DataStack**](https://github.com/SyncDB/DataStack): Core Data stack and thread safe saving

-* [**DATAFilter**](https://github.com/SyncDB/DATAFilter): Helps you purge deleted objects.
+* [**DataFilter**](https://github.com/SyncDB/DataFilter): Helps you purge deleted objects.
 Internally we use it to diff inserts, updates and deletes.
-Also it’s used for uniquing Core Data does this based on objectIDs, DATAFilter uses your remote keys (such as id) for this
+Also it’s used for uniquing Core Data does this based on objectIDs, DataFilter uses your remote keys (such as id) for this

-* [**SYNCPropertyMapper**](https://github.com/SyncDB/SYNCPropertyMapper): Maps JSON fields with their Core Data counterparts, it does most of it’s job using the paradigm “_convention over configuration_”
+* [**SyncPropertyMapper**](https://github.com/SyncDB/SyncPropertyMapper): Maps JSON fields with their Core Data counterparts, it does most of it’s job using the paradigm “_convention over configuration_”

 ## FAQ